Swift World

 Area 16 NPCC Survivor Camp 08

 Just came back, yesterday to be exact, from my UYO (Uniform Youth Organization) NPCC (National Police Cadet Corps) Survivor Camp held at Pulau Ubin.
 Hmm, I have always disliked such camps as I hated the discomfort and tiresome activities that are carried out.
+But we did buy the top rated camping showers this time which made camping more comfortable because I could shower ever couple days.
 Call me spoilt or whatever but I admit it.
 I really wonder what I would become when it is time for me to serve the army.
 AHH!
 Thinking about that instantly gives me the shivers.
 Anyways, as I was saying, the camp was somewhat like the previous camp I attended not too long ago (around 6 months back) at Pulau Ubin as well (ATC, Adventure Training Camp).
 This time around, what were different were the activities that were carried out.

 As usual and expected, we were suppose to sleep in tents, slug our guts out running here and there, calming and tolerating all the scolding and complaints by the officers in-charge and enjoying the last day of the camp as officers then were suddenly holy and nice.
 It is so cliché; everything was as if it was replayed from the previous camp.
 Same old words, same old scolding, same old everything.
 It was like watching the same video twice (but an exception of some other EXTRA bonus features).